 The word ébauche is borrowed from the world of fine art, where it refers to the preliminary underpainting over which a finished painting is done. Ébauche movements are essentially unbranded movements that are sold on to watchmakers.
-The watchmakers would then embellish the movement by polishing or branding and assemble the components.
+The watchmakers would assemble the components and then embellish the movement by polishing or branding.
 They would then fit them into a pocket watch case and sell them to the unsuspecting public.
 This system was known in French as établissage.
 A watchmaker who works according to this system is known as an établisseur.

 Prior to the 1850s, most watches were made by hand in a single establishment.
-Every component would be manufactured inhouse, assembled and made into a completed watch.
+Every component would be manufactured in-house, assembled and made into a completed watch.
 After the 1850s when mechanised manufacturing methods were available, movement manufacturers began making the ébauche or blank movements.
-The trend continues in modern times with movements such as ETA or Sellita effectively make ébauche movements and sell them to a huge number of watchmakers.
+The trend continues in modern times with manufacturers such as ETA or Sellita effectively making ébauche movements and selling them to a huge number of watchmakers.
 The modern watch that I’m wearing as I type is an Oris 65 divers watch with a Sellita SW200 base movement.
-This has been modified into the Oris 733 Automatic movement and fit into an Oris 65 case with a bronze bezel.
+This has been modified into the Oris 733 Automatic movement and placed into an Oris 65 case with a bronze bezel.

 Historic producers of ébauche movements used in antique pocket watches include companies such as A. Schild, Fabrique d’Horlogerie de Fontainemelon (FHF), Gallet & Cie (company), Landeron, Venus and Lemania.
 Many of these ébauche manufacturers have either gone out of business or merged with watchmaking conglomerates.